turingschool/curriculum/source/level_1/jsattend.markdown

 AR: 3
 ```

+#### Sorting by Registration Count

 Now, try modifying the `sort_by` instruction to sort by `counter` instead of state.
 See how that affects your output.
 You can also try reversing the list by putting `.reverse` on the end of the `sort_by` method (right after the `}`).

 ### Step 4: Alphabetical Order with Numbered Rank

-This is really a little bit advanced for this point of your development, but here's how I implemented an alphabetical state list combined with an attendance-count ranking.
+This is really a little bit advanced for this point of your development, but here's how you could implement an alphabetical state list combined with an attendance-count ranking.

 ```ruby
     ranks = state_data.sort_by{|state, counter| counter}.collect{|state, counter| state}.reverse